 - Something the customer has, such as a phone.

 - Something the customer is, such as a fingerprint or face recognition.

 You can learn more about Stripe and SCA here.

 But I'm not in Europe!
 Does this still affect me?

 While SCA may not affect you personally, it will affect a number of FormAssembly users.
+Also, you may not be located in Europe but your customers might be.
+Or they may have European credit cards that require SCA.
 Because of this, we will be making updates to our Stripe integration in order to take advantage of Stripe’s new SCA functionality.
 This move is recommended by Stripe and puts us in a position to take advantage of new functionality in the future as well!